 Myth 1.
 Urban Chickens Carry Diseases

-Fact: small flocks have literally no risk of avian flu transmission to humans.
-Centers for Disease Control states on their website: “There is no need at present to remove a family flock of chickens because of concerns regarding avian flu.”
-The 2006 Grain Report states: “When it comes to bird flu, diverse small-scale poultry is the solution, not the problem.”
-Salmonella is a food handling sanitary problem, not an avian problem.
+Small flocks have virtually zero risk of spreading avian flu to humans.
+In fact, directly on the Centers for Disease Control website it states that: “There is no need at present to remove a family flock of chickens because of concerns regarding avian flu.”

 Myth 3.
 Waste and Odor

 Myth 4.
-Chickens Attract Predators, Pests & Rodents
+Chickens Attract Predators, Pests, and Rodents

 Myth 5.
 Property Values Will Decrease